arcee-ai/aws-samples/graviton_blog_post.md

-# Running Virtuoso-Small with llama.cpp
+# Running Virtuoso-Lite with llama.cpp

-This guide demonstrates how to run the [Virtuoso-Small model](https://huggingface.co/arcee-ai/Virtuoso-Small) using llama.cpp.
+This guide demonstrates how to run the [Virtuoso-Lite model](https://huggingface.co/arcee-ai/Virtuoso-Lite) using llama.cpp.

 ## System Requirements
 - Amazon Linux 2